pigatron-industries/pigatron-industries.github.io/_posts/2022-05-13-Musical-Tuning.md

 The most consonant intervals, the Perfect Fifth (3/2) and the Perfect Fourth (4/3) match notes on this scale nearly perfectly, which makes it quite useful.
 Other consonant intervals are slightly off, but the human ear can tolerate small differences in pitch without noticing too much.

-Plotting in intervals around a circle reveals an almost but notquite symmetrical pattern.
+Plotting in intervals around a circle reveals an almost symmetrical pattern of simple ratios.
 Most of the intervals have inverse versions e.g. 1/2 - 3/2 = 4/3, or an octave minus a fifth is equal to a fourth.

 ```python